 What counts toward coffee specialties?

-With regular coffee it's simple: beans and water.
-With specialties like flat white, cortado or oat cappuccino there are many more ingredients involved:
+Regular coffee keeps things simple: beans and water.
+But specialties like flat white, cortado or oat cappuccino?
+They're ingredient marathons:

 - Espresso: double shot costs more than single